coderarjob/meghaos-x86/README.md

 You can also run it on an emulator like Qemu or VirtualBox.
 If you have Qemu, just run `./run.sh`.

 To run the unittests run `./run.sh unittests`.

+## Code coverage report

+You will find the report in build/coverage/report/index.html.

 ## Development Specifics